The 48th Homburg Nikolausmarkt

 Every year, stalls – little wooden houses – selling Christmas gifts and handicraft items as well as Christmas decorations and other seasonal goods are set up in the shadows of the mighty St.-Michaels-Kirche (St Michael’s Church) at the foot of the Schlossberg.

-Bürgermeister Michael Forster together with Nikolaus will officially open and welcome all guests to this year’s Nikolausmarkt at around 6:00 p.m. on Friday, November 25.
+Bürgermeister Michael Forster will officially open and welcome all guests to this year’s Nikolausmarkt at around 6:00 p.m. on Monday, November 27.

 St. Nikolaus visits with games and candy

 What’s special about Homburg’s Nikolausmarkt?
 It’s not just the daily program of entertainment which is guaranteed to put visitors of any age in a seasonal mood.
-The really special thing about Homburg are the visits by St Nikolaus every day around 5 o’clock to entertain children bringing with him presents of candy and Nikolaus chocolate figures.
+The really special thing about Homburg are the visits by St Nikolaus every day around 6 ‘o’clock to entertain children bringing with him presents of candy and Nikolaus chocolate figures.

 Visitors will admire the brightly decorated Christmas tree on the historic market square – the Marktplatz – as they enjoy a stroll round the stalls, stopping to chat as they sip a glass of mulled wine (Glühwein), punch or any one of the many snacks and beverages on offer.